-(2) Notice.
-Unless the Court orders otherwise, notice of the presentment of an order pursuant to this subdivision shall be filed with the Clerk, and a copy shall be delivered to the Judge's chambers and served upon the debtor, the trustee, each committee, the United States Trustee, all parties who have filed a notice of appearance and request for service of documents, and all other parties in interest on not less than three days' notice.

-(3) Form.
-A notice of presentment of a proposed order shall conform substantially to the appropriate form following this ruling.

-(c) Notice of Motion upon Presentment and Opportunity for Hearing with Respect to Certain Motions, Applications, and Objections.

-(1) Use.
-Unless the Court orders otherwise, where it is anticipated that a motion, application, or objection of a type set forth below will be uncontested, the motion, application, or objection may be made upon notice of presentment conforming substantially to the appropriate form following this rule:

-(A) Application to confirm a sale pursuant to Local Bankruptcy Rule 6004-1;

-(B) Motion to extend the time to assume or reject a lease pursuant to Section 365(d)(4) of the Bankruptcy Code;

-(C) Motion for entry of a default judgment in an adversary proceeding pursuant to Bankruptcy Rule 7055 and Local Bankruptcy Rule7055-2;

-(D) Motion to extend the time to object to discharge or dischargeability pursuant to Bankruptcy Rule 4004 or 4007;

-(E) Application to avoid a judicial lien that impairs an exemption pursuant to section 522(f) of the Bankruptcy Code;

-(F) Application for an examination pursuant to Bankruptcy Rule 2004 to the extent that the application is not granted ex parte;
+- (2) Notice.
+Unless the Court orders otherwise, notice of the presentment of an order pursuant to this subdivision shall be filed with the Clerk, and a copy shall be delivered to the Judge's chambers and served upon the debtor, the trustee, each committee, the United States Trustee, all parties who have filed a notice of appearance and request for service of documents, and all other parties in interest on not less than three days' notice. - (3) Form.
+A notice of presentment of a proposed order shall beconform substantially into the appropriate form following formthis rule. - (c) Notice of Motion upon Presentment and Opportunity for Hearing with Respect to Certain Motions, Applications, and Objections. - (1) Use.
+Where Unless the Court orders otherwise, where it is anticipated that a motion, application, or objection of a type set forth below will be uncontested, the motion, application, or objection may be made upon notice of presentment using the form set forth in subdivision (c)(4) of conforming substantially to the appropriate form following this rule: - (A) Application to confirm a sale pursuant to Local Bankruptcy Rule 6004-1; - (B) Motion to extend the time to assume or reject a lease pursuant to § 365(d)(4) of the Bankruptcy Code; - Motion for entry of a default judgment in an adversary proceeding pursuant to Bankruptcy Rule 7055 and Local Bankruptcy Rule 7055-2; - (D) Motion to extend the time to object to discharge or dischargeability pursuant to Bankruptcy Rule 4004 or 4007; - (E) Application to avoid a judicial lien that impairs an exemption pursuant to § 522(f) of the Bankruptcy Code; - (F) Application for an examination pursuant to Bankruptcy Rule 2004 to the extent that the application is not granted ex parte;

-(G) Objection to a claim of exemption pursuant to Bankruptcy Rule 4003(b).

-(H) Application to approve a loan modification under Local Bankruptcy Rule 9019-2;

-(I) Request for a post-confirmation order pursuant to Local bankruptcy Rule 3021-1 and

-(J) Any other type of motion, application, or objection as ordered by the Court in the particular case.
+- (G) Objection to a claim of exemption pursuant to Bankruptcy Rule 4003(b); - (H) Application to approve a loan modification under Local Bankruptcy Rule 9019-2; - (I) Request for a postconfirmation order pursuant to Local Bankruptcy Rule 3021-1; and - (J) Any other type of motion, application, or objection as ordered by the Court in the particular case. - (2) Notice.

-(2) Notice.
 Unless the Court orders otherwise, notice of the presentment of an order pursuant to this subdivision shall be filed with the Clerk and a copy shall be delivered to the Judge's chambers and served upon the debtor, the trustee, each committee, the United States Trustee, all parties who have filed a notice of appearance and request for service of documents, and all other parties in interest.
-The notice shall comport with the notice requirements under the applicable provisions of the Bankruptcy Code, Bankruptcy Rules, and Local Bankruptcy Rules.

-(3) Objection; Opportunity for a Hearing.
-A written objection, if any, to the proposed order, together with proof of service, shall be filed with the Clerk and a courtesy copy shall be delivered to the Judge's chambers at least three (3) days before the date of presentment.
+The notice shall comport with the notice requirements under the applicable provisions of the Bankruptcy Code, Bankruptcy Rules, and Local Bankruptcy Rules. - (3) Objection; Opportunity for a Hearing.
+A written objection, if any, to the proposed order, together with proof of service, shall be filed with the Clerk and a courtesy copy shall be delivered to the Judge's chambers at least three days before the date of presentment.
 Unless the Court orders otherwise, no hearing will be held absent the timely filing of an objection.
-If an objection has been timely filed, the Court will notify the moving and objecting parties of the date and time of any hearing.

-(d) The Court shall consider a motion, application, objection, or proposed order made by notice of presentment under this rule on or after the date of presentment.
+If an objection has been timely filed, the Court will notify the moving and objecting parties of the date and time of any hearing. - (d) (4) Form.
+A The Court shall consider a motion, application, objection, or proposed order made by notice of presentment of a proposed order shall be substantially in the following formunder this rule on or after the date of presentment.